 6. National Bank of Canada Wealth Management (NBF): EUR/USD near parity in coming months

 ①The EUR/USD continues to trade sideways near parity.
 This situation may continue for some time.
 As the economic situation deteriorates, the euro area is likely to fall into negative growth.
-The European Central Bank appears committed to raising interest rates to contain inflation, a development that could help stabilize EUR/USD;
+The European Central Bank appears committed to raising interest rates to contain inflation, a development that might help stabilize EUR/USD;

 ②We think EUR/USD will trade sideways in the coming months before moving higher on the back of a weaker USD trade-weighted index